akulikova64/BERT_CNN_comparison/README.md

 2) transfer_learning_network.py - neural network that trains the combined model

-3) get_predictions_transf_learning.py - use this script to upload trained model and generate predicitons.
+3) get_predictions_transf_learning.py - use this script to upload trained model and generate predicitons

 ### Scripts for data preparation:

-1) align_fasta_to_struc_seqs.py - checks that the sequences are aligned to the structures via "position" (this is important when concatenating the different neural network outputs)
+1) align_fasta_to_struc_seqs.py - checks that the sequences are aligned to the structures via "position" (important when concatenating the different neural network outputs)

 ---